Tags: Community & relationships Reconciliation Action Plan Community connectedness Achieving in life

 Reconciliation—which fosters stronger relationships and connections between Aboriginal and Torres Strait Islander peoples and non-Indigenous communities—is a principle that Australian Unity is deeply committed to.

-“One of Australian Unity’s visions is to empower our people to become lifelong champions of reconciliation,” says Trish.
+“One of Australian Unity’s visions is to empower our people to become lifelong champions of reconciliation,” says Ange.
 “This is critical in ensuring that we create a culturally capable and safe environment for our Aboriginal and Torres Strait Islander employees.”

 From accessing Deep Listening Leave (paid leave for employees to recognise, engage and attend ceremonies, events and festivals) to taking part in ongoing cultural learning opportunities, all Australian Unity employees are invited to join the journey of reconciliation.
 The outcome?
 A stronger, more unified and engaged workforce.